library(tidyverse)

 Now we can compare these flagged samples to our summary statistics to understand why they stand out - and decide if they should be removed.

-Given that they show extreme values across several key variables, it’s reasonable to treat them as outliers and remove them to avoid bias in our analysis.
+Because these samples show extreme values across several important variables, it is reasonable to treat them as outliers and remove them before continuing the analysis.

 df_comb <- df_comb %>%